adunning/dissertation/07-works.md

 ### *Moralia super Euangelia*/*Moralia euangeliorum* {.unnumbered}

 inc.
-: Intentioni quator euangelistarum …
+: Intentioni quator euangelistarum

-Oxford, Lincoln College, 79 ascribes the work, 'Moralia Magistri Alexandri Necham'.
+\noindent Oxford, Lincoln College, 79 ascribes the work, 'Moralia Magistri Alexandri Necham'.
 A work by Alexander of Bath [excerpts edited in @dobson:1975moralities].

 ### *Mythographus tertius* {.unnumbered}

 inc.
-: Fuit uir in Egypto nomine Sirophanes …
+: Fuit uir in Egypto nomine Sirophanes

-expl.
+exp.
-: … proinde pingitur semihomo semiequus.
+: proinde pingitur semihomo semiequus.

-Attributed to Alexander in several manuscripts; see @esposito:1915unpublished [pp. 466–468].
+\noindent Attributed to Alexander in several manuscripts; see @esposito:1915unpublished [pp. 466–468].
 Leland and Bale also attribute a 'Mythologicon' or 'Mithologiam' to him, visiting the Franciscans at Reading [@humphreys:1990friars, F10.†3, F10.†41].
 Robert Holcot quotes 'Alexander Nequam in scintillario poetarium' [@ryter:1586roberti, p.
 540].
-This may be the work Bale describes as *De fabulis poetarum*; it may have been attributed to Alexander through confusion with his commentary on Martianus [@hunt:1984schools, p.
+This may be the work Bale describes as *De fabulis poetarum*, and might have been attributed to Alexander through confusion with his commentary on Martianus [@hunt:1984schools, p.
 21].
 Alberic of London is likely responsible for at least one recension of the text [identified by @rathbone:1941master; disputed by @burnett:1981note].

 ### *Regule theologice* {.unnumbered}

 inc.
 : Omnis scientia suis nititur regulis

-Also called *Regule in theologiam*, *Exposiciones rerum theologicarum*.
+\noindent A work by Alan of Lille.
+Also called *Regule in theologiam* and *Exposiciones rerum theologicarum*.
 Attributed to Alexander by a sixteenth-century hand in Cambridge, University Library, Gg.1.5, fol.
 113r: 'Regulae Theologiae, Alexandro Nequam (ut uidetur) autore' [cf. @hardwick:1856catalogue, p.
 3:18]; the *Registrum* also lists a 'Regule super theologiam' as belonging to the Cistercians at Buildwas and Merevale, as well as the Cluniacs at Wenlock [@mynors:1991registrum, R42.7].
-A work by Alan of Lille.

 ### *Repertorium uocabulorum* {.unnumbered}

 inc. prol.
-: Licet nonnulli circa uocabula biblie …
+: Licet nonnulli circa uocabula biblie

 inc. text
-: Abba secundum Papiam …
+: Abba secundum Papiam

-Attributed to Alexander by @bale:1902index [p.
-25]. @hunt:1936alexander argues that the work is by a regular canon, but that it cannot be Alexander because it uses a later system of biblical references.
-List of manuscripts in @mynors:1993catalogue [pp. 32–33].
+\noindent Attributed to Alexander by @bale:1902index [p.
+25]. @hunt:1936alexander argues that the work is by a regular canon, but that it cannot be Alexander because it uses a later system of biblical references, and a citation of Balbus, *Catholicon* shows that it is a much later work.
+List of manuscripts in @thomson:2009descriptive [p.
+13].

 ### *Sermons* {.unnumbered}